 - Problem Solving: Creative problem solving is another talent that characterizes the best grant writers.
 This is especially important during weak economic times, when grant-making organizations are low on funds, and only the most convincing proposal will win the grant.
 The grant writer must take a Jedi attitude: "Do or do not.
 There is no try."

 - Oral and Interpersonal Skills: In many cases, the grant writer job description will include face to face or telephone conversation with the grant-making organization.
 This requires, charm, charisma and a dynamic personality.

 - Cost Consciousness: The grant writer must be frugal, and have the ability to work within the proposed budget.

-Our Grant Writers commit to approximately 10 flexible hours plus one evening team meeting per month on the third Monday of every month at 8pm.
+Our Grant Writers commit to approximately 10 flexible hours plus one evening team meeting per month.

 CompensationThis is a volunteer position with no financial compensation.